Nuestra Señora de Gracia Church: Construction

 The breaking of the rocky ground for the church foundations cost the Augustinians time and money.
-The stone was quarried from the Guadalupe mountains, lime was mixed in the many ovens and factories in operation nearby to make tiles, bricks, and large earthenware.
+The stone was quarried from the Guadalupe mountains, and lime was mixed in the many ovens and factories in operation nearby to make tiles, bricks, and large earthenware.

+Later history

 For the first 30 years, the monastery depended on the alms contributed, as decreed by the chapters, from the houses of Bacolor, Parañaque, Malate, Taguig, Pasig, Bay (Laguna), Guagua and Lubao.
-From this time, since the church was finished and since the naos started coming in 1632, “the house will be self-sufficient to support a few religious.”
+From this time, since the church was finished and since the naos started coming in 1632, "the house will be self-sufficient to support a few religious".
 This meant that all the buildings had been completed and the collections had now to be given to the San Agustin Monastery in Manila, the motherhouse of the province.

 The church was damaged during the earthquake of 1658.
-Fray Alonso Quijano repaired the damage from 1659 to 1662.
+Alonso Quijano repaired the damage from 1659 to 1662.
 He also started on embellishing the shrine but this cannot be continued due to shortage of funds.
-New repairs were discussed during the Chapter held on June 10, 1691 which authorized the Provincial, Fray Francisco Zamora to donate more funds to Fray Buenaventura Bejar to fortify the church and build the buttresses to support the vault.
+New repairs were discussed during the Chapter held on June 10, 1691, which authorized the Provincial, Francisco Zamora to donate more funds to Buenaventura Bejar to fortify the church and build the buttresses to support the vault.
 In 1706, Father Provincial Juan Olarte informed the fathers that the church needed urgent repair of the floor, the tiles, wooden platforms to restore the soleras of the living room, to replace partition walls with bricks, to make new corridors with windows, and to repair the belfry.
-The father provincial suggested to the definitory that “due to the shortness of funds and the low income of Guadalupe, the Province must help, especially now that the monastery has become a stopping place for governors and bishops coming to these Islands.”
+The father provincial suggested to the definitory that "due to the shortness of funds and the low income of Guadalupe, the Province must help, especially now that the monastery has become a stopping place for governors and bishops coming to these Islands."